Key takeaways:

 How does it compare to ServiceTitan?

-Kickserv offers various features useful to small- to medium-sized service businesses, but it lacks as many enterprise-level options, making it less scalable.
+Kickserv offers various features useful to small- to medium-sized service businesses, but it lacks the same enterprise-level options, making it less scalable.

 8. RazorSync